-But nevermind that~ this tip is especially for the solo newbie.
-I know there are many travelers who prefer staying at hotels for luxury and comfort.
+Many travelers who prefer staying at hotels for luxury and comfort.
 Unfortunately are very isolating.
 The people that tend to stay at hotels are business people, couples and families.
 Most of the time, they have an itinerary and want to do their own thing.
 The reason I know this is cause I used to stay at a lot of them for work and I’ve yet to feel like mingling socially when I’m in them.
 I’ve had friends who have met people at hotel bars though, so there’s some hope.

-Hostels on the other hand, are very social places.
+Staying at hostels on the other hand, are very handy as social places.
 Travelers who stay there generally want to meet and mingle with other travelers.
 That’s the point of a hostel (and it’s cheaper!).
 People there tend to be more open-minded and flexible and yes, many are on a budget of some sort, so there’s good reason to bond and share stories and tips.
 These types of travelers are more willing to share activities and transportation costs.
 Social activity here tends to be very non-committal and folks tend to understand when you don’t want to join them in activities or dinner.
 Everyone’s first priority tends to be fulfilling their daily itinerary of adventure and experiences.